dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 ### Editing Paramaters in Configmap for NCP.ini

 Another yml file, "ncp-deployment.yml" will be used to deploy NSX Container Plugin.
-This yml file is provided in the content of the NSX Container Plugin zip file that was downloaded from My.VMware portal.
+This yml file is also provided in the content of the NSX Container Plugin zip file that was downloaded from My.VMware portal.

 However, before moving forward, NSX-T specific environmental parameters need to be configured.
 The yml file contains a configmap for the configuration of the ncp.ini file for the NCP.
 Basically most of the parameters are commented out with a "#" character.
 The definitions of each parameter are in the yml file itself.